-1) Certificate of Analysis (C of A)-is a certification report of the analysis performed to develop the certified values reported on the Certificate of Analysis.
+3.2.21.1.
+Certificate of Analysis (C of A): a certification report of the analyses performed to develop the certified values recorded.
 It shall list the test method(s) used for analysis and industry specification limits for tests listed, when available, for the engine oil(s) supplied (see latest edition ASTM D6362).

-2) Certificate of Conformance (C of C)-is a document that contains a Certificate of Conformity of a manufactured product.
+3.2.21.2.
+Certificate of Conformance (C of C): a document that contains a statement of Conformity of a manufactured product.
 The certificate documents that the product conforms to manufactured specifications (see latest edition ISO/IEC 17050-1).

-4 General Principles
+4. General Principles